dssg-berlin/dssg-berlin-slides/dssg-ds.md

 # We need problems

-The international of the __Data Science for Social Good__-movement shows data scientists are eager to donate their skills.
+The international of the __Data Science for Social Good__-movement shows that data scientists are eager to donate their skills.

 Social organizations need to understand how we can help them.
 Are you in contact with NGOs?
 Spread the word!